rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 ## Lifecycle of a pDAO proposal

-** TODO Q: should this blurb read in first person or should it be neutral?
-You do xyz vs. node operator does xyz**

-A proposal should be forecasted by the [governance process](../houston/participate#governance-process) before it ends up on chain.
+A proposal should be forecasted by the [governance process](../houston/participate#governance-process) before it ends up on-chain.
 It consists of 4 Periods, all of which are pDAO [controllable parameters](https://rpips.rocketpool.net/RPIPs/RPIP-33#parameter-table):

-- Vote Delay Period: `proposal.challenge.period`
+- Vote Delay Period: `proposal.vote.delay.time`
 - Vote Phase 1: `proposal.vote.phase1.time`
 - Vote Phase 2: `proposal.vote.phase2.time`
 - Execution: `proposal.execute.time	`